dcastl2/advanced-cpp/assg/prog6a/README.rst

 8. Creating the map data structure.
      [32] A **map** is a generic data structure with a key-value pair.
-Thus it has two fields: a key of type U, and a value of type V.  A map may be implemented as a special type of linked list.
-It may be declared as
+Thus it has at least two fields: a key of type U, and a value of type V.  A map may be implemented as a special type of linked list, with a pointer to the next entry in the map.
+It may be declared as follows:
-     follows:

        map<string,int> magic_power;